Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Environmental Enrichment

 Feeling safe, understood, and supported.
-Predictable routines, choice, rest, and respectful communication are all forms of enrichment that support dog behavior and emotional health.
+Predictable routines, choice, rest, and respectful communication all help regulate behavior and emotional health.

 If You’re Feeling Tired, Stuck, or Overwhelmed...

-A lot of dog parents end up in the same cycle:
+Many dog parents fall into the same cycle:

 And still, their dog can’t settle.